-Thanks to Judi Trainor (chair) and Harold Foster for hosting our watch parties in Seattle, and to Pam Stoeffler and Rob Oikawa for hosting on the Eastside!
+Thanks to Judi Trainor (chair) and Harold Foster for hosting our watch parties in Seattle, and to Pam Stoeffler for hosting on the Eastside!

 Thanks to Tracey Melville for serving as our Big Ten Liaison, and as chair of the local Big Ten Alumni Council!

-Thanks to Pam Stoeffler, Michael Roberto, Shima Abadi, Pauline Bowie, Jen DeHart, Ari Schorr and Sravan Rengarajan for helping to plan and host a variety of club events this year!
+Thanks to Pam Stoeffler, Michael Roberto, Jenni Smith, Pauline Bowie, Wenting Guo, Sravan Rengarajan, Meena Beniwal and Jason Gomberg for helping to plan and host a variety of club events this year!